 In this Scottish thriller miniseries, starring Kelly MacDonald, a mother whose son was murdered by an older boy 14 years prior, goes on trial after she is accused of posting the new identity of the man she believes murdered her son.

 Peaky Blinders (Netflix)

-This period gangster drama is set in Birmingham, directly after the Great War (which we later came to know as World War I).
+This British series is set in Birmingham, directly after the Great War (which we later came to know as World War I).
 Tommy Shelby (Cillian Murphy with cheekbones of steel and piercing blue eyes leads a stellar cast) made it back from that but it has a lasting effect on him.

 The Shelby family and their crew are the Peaky Blinders, and they run the underworld while dealing with their own personal crises – much like any family.

 The theme song is Nick Cave’s Red Right Hand, and recurs throughout the series in different versions.
 The late Leonard Cohen and David Bowie were great fans of the show, with the former contributing a song to the soundtrack shortly before his death in 2016.